sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

    ![][test_add_js_command]

-6. You can  reference js variable in the case step
+6. You can  refer js variable in the case step.

    ![][test_js_casestep]
    ![][test_js_commandlist]